Shraddha-DSA/Next-Word-Prediction/README.md

 # Next-Word-Prediction
-A simple NLP project that predicts the next word in a sentence using sequence models.
+-A simple NLP project that predicts the next word in a sentence using sequence models.
-The project compares Simple RNN vs LSTM and uses Top-K sampling + Temperature scaling for natural text generation.
+-The project compares Simple RNN vs LSTM and uses Top-K sampling + Temperature scaling for natural text generation.

 **Features**